toa-io/toa/libraries/comq/readme.md

 Reply message is encoded using the same encoding format as the request message, if it is specified and supported, unless `producer` returned `Buffer`, in which case encoding format will be set to `application/octet-stream`.
-If encoding format of request message isn't specified or supported and `producer` returned value isn't `Buffer`, then exception is thrown.
+If encoding format of the request message isn't specified or supported and `producer` has returned value isn't `Buffer`, then exception is thrown.

 > If incoming message doesn't have a `replyTo` property, an exception is thrown without
 > calling `producer`.